 This Tree is up to 1m wide and 2m high.
+The Stem is tuber-like.
 Branches end in climbing tendrils.
 Leaves are 3-5 foliate.
 The dioecious, unisexual Flowers are greenish white.
-Fruit is an orange or red capsule with 2-3 Seeds.
+Fruit is an orange or red capsule with 3-6 Seeds.

 RSA Tree No. 512.5.

 Family: Passifloraceae.
 (Named after the passionflower in the largest genus Passiflora).
 Passifloraceae contains about 20 genera and 700+ species.
 This family includes passion fruit and granadilla.
 Local genera with trees include Adenia.
 This tropical family includes members that have tendril-climbing vines or are erect herbs.
 Flowers are actinomorphic, in 3-5 parts and bisexual or unisexual.
 The throat of the calyx often has a fringed corona (any appendage or extrusion that stands between the corolla and the stamens, or on the corolla, or is an outgrowth of the staminal part or circle).
 The superior ovary is usually sessile.
 Fruit is a capsule or a berry.
 Most Seeds have a fleshy or membranous aril.

 Name derivation: Adenia: Gland.
 Conspicuous leaf glands occur in most species. fruticosa – shrubby or bushy.
 The genus Adenia has about 100 species worldwide and there are 10 species in RSA.

 Conservation Status: Near Threatened.
 2009 (Raimondo et al.).
 In Zimbabwe it is considered Vulnerable.